 Chulitna River Tour

-The four-hour Chulitna River Raft Tour is a favorite of guests staying at the McKinley Princess Lodge, just 5 minutes from the launch point.
-Rafting down 19 miles of river, through pristine wildlands of Denali State Park (and the borderlands of Denali National Park) on your way back to Talkeetna, you will take in scenery most folks only read about or see on TV.
-McKinley and the entire Alaska Range provide a spectacular backdrop throughout the tour.
+On this four-hour tour, you’ll raft down 19 miles of river, through pristine wildlands of Denali State Park (and the borderlands of Denali National Park) towards Talkeetna, taking in scenery most folks only read about or see on TV.
+Denali (Mt.
+McKinley) and the entire Alaska Range provide a spectacular backdrop throughout the tour.
 On clear days, the photo opportunities are unparalleled.
-This remote portion of the river is prime bald eagle, bear, salmon, and moose habitat.
+This remote portion of the river is the prime bald eagle, bear, salmon, and moose habitat.

-Chulitna River Trip has a minimum age 8 years old.|
+|Rate Notes||Chulitna River Trip has a minimum age 8 years old.|